+Computing Technology

-Information Software and Technology provides the opportunity for students to be creative and explore their digital world.
-This subject offers students the possibility of selecting their own focus on assessment tasks using a broad range of software and hardware.
-The key focus of the course is to design products that combine theoretical and practical components.
+Computing provides the opportunity for students to explore their digital world.
+It focuses on computational design and systems thinking and develops data analysis and programming (coding) skills.
 A variety of assessment tasks are worked on in class time.
 Topics studied across the two years include: